openmpf/openmpf.github.io/docs/docs/User-Guide.md

 ## "MIN_SEGMENT_LENGTH" Property

 If a segment length is less than this value, the segment will be merged into the segment that precedes it.
-If no segment precedes the segment, a work unit will still be generated for it.
-Short segments are not dropped.
+If no segment precedes it, the short segment will stand on its own.
+Short segments are not discarded.

 ### Example 1: Adjacent Segment Present